sakibull/manifest/docs/MMO.md

 **WW18.3 MMO:**

 **Opens:**<br>
+check Dependency on commonlibrary ?

 Commonlib dll which are required ?
-Micheljanin , yong , abram
+Check with Micheljanin , yong and abram to find out the usage on commonLibrary.

-check Dependency on commonlibrary ?